 Marketing databases are valuable to companies because they hold a staggering amount of personal information about consumers.
 Companies can target their customers based on a range of recorded characteristics and will personalize offers with as much information as possible to secure a sale.
 This flow of information is not secure.
 You will need to take action to stop this.

 Where possible, request to only receive digital copies of documents from companies.
 Also be wary about where you sign-up and submit your information.
 Some websites discretely sell data they collect from users to third parties, like companies who turn around and use that information to advertise via mail.

 Block pre-approval offers from arriving in your mailbox

 The website is secure, so you can be confident that your data is safe when entering it.
-You’ll need to provide as much detail as possible (including your Social Security number) in order to match your identity to your credit file so the opt-out works.
+You’ll need to provide as much detail as possible (including your SSN) in order to match your identity to your credit file so the opt-out works.

-It will put a block on your name within 5 business days but be aware that some offers may have been made before the application was received, so you may get some residual mail before it stops completely.
-If you prefer to speak with someone call 1-888-5OPTOUT (1-888-567-8688) to arrange the opt-out process.
+It will put a block on your name within 5 business days, but be aware that some offers may have been made before the opt-out application was received.
+You may get some residual mail before it stops completely.
+If you prefer to speak with someone directly, call 1-888-5OPTOUT (1-888-567-8688) to arrange the opt-out process.

 Block personalized marketing offers from arriving in your mailbox

 Reducing the frequency of your personal information being sent via credit card offers will help to reduce your vulnerability to identity theft.
 There are other steps you should take to reduce this even further.